hazcod/go-intigriti/README.md

 ```

 For the first call it will ask you to perform browser interaction to authenticate. <br/>
-Future calls will not need to since your token will be cached in your configuration file.
+Future calls will not need to since your token will be cached in your configuration file. <br/>

+If you selected 'non-expiring access tokens in the Intigriti administration panel, this code will only need interactive authentication once.<br/>
+Afterwards, it will re-use the access token in your YAML configuration file.

 ## Library